-I’ll answer in the order of benign, good and bad news: still a wild card, for the most part; we would likely see fewer wars; the one imminent war we’ll have with this option in the White House is going to be sufficiently nasty to make you understand that not all countries America has beef with is going to look like Panama.
+I’ll answer in the order of benign, good and bad news: still a wild card, for the most part; we would likely see fewer new wars, ASSUMING this candidate option seeks his word; the one imminent war we’ll have with this option in the White House is going to be sufficiently nasty to make you understand that not all countries America has beef with is going to look like Panama.

 Okay, I’ll hit a fraction of those economic repercussions I rapped about.
 Read this.